Solar eclipses on the Moon

 A painting by Lucien Rudaux showing how a solar eclipse might appear when viewed from the lunar surface.

 A simulation of the start and end of the August 28, 2007 lunar eclipse, viewed from the center of the Moon.

-Solar eclipses on the Moon are caused when the planet Earth passes in front of the Sun and blocks its light.
+Solar eclipses on the Moon happen when the planet Earth passes in front of the Sun and blocks its light.
 Viewers on Earth experience a lunar eclipse during a solar eclipse on the Moon.

 These solar eclipses are only seen in the near side portion and smaller parts of the far side where Earth is seen during librations, these areas of the moon making up the visible portion of the Moon.
 Eclipses there are seen during the lunar sunrise and sunset and extend to the furthermost areas of the near side but mainly not in the polar areas of the Moon.
 While the Moon orbits Earth, Earth rotates once in nearly 24 hours, but its position at the sky is only in one position, as it never changes.
 This is in contrast to some other moons or other satellites orbiting other planets or dwarf planets and a few asteroids, even inside the Solar System.
 They are, however, very rare in the outer part of the Solar System.

-The last solar eclipse on the Moon was a total eclipse on 7 September 2025, with the entire near side and tiny surroundings of the far side seeing totality.
-The next total eclipse will occur on 3 March 2026.
+The last solar eclipse on the Moon was a total eclipse on 3 March 2026, with the entire near side and tiny surroundings of the far side seeing totality.
+The next total eclipse will occur on 28 August 2026.